GiulianoColosimo/pink_distribution/README.md

-# pink_kriging_skater
+# pink_ditribution
-Details on the  regionalization analysis performed in the analysis of pink iguanas distribution range.
+Details on the analyses performed in TITLE GOES HERE.